Tasmanian languages: Lingua franca

 It is unknown if the Tasmanian lingua franca was a koine, creole, pidgin, or mixed language.
 However, its vocabulary was evidently predominantly that of the eastern and the northeastern languages because of the dominance of those peoples on the settlements.

 Bass Strait Pidgin

-The unattested Bass Strait Pidgin of Flinders Island consisted primarily of English vocabulary, but is reported to have had a mixture of words from Tasmanian languages, introduced by the women that the sealers of the island had abducted from Tasmania.
+The unattested Bass Strait Pidgin of Flinders Island consisted primarily of English vocabulary, but is reported to have had a mixture of words from Tasmanian languages, introduced by the women whom the island's sealers had abducted from Tasmania.

 Palawa kani

 Palawa kani is an in-progress constructed language, built from a composite of surviving words from various Tasmanian Aboriginal languages.

 Phonology

 The phonology is uncertain, due to the poor nature of the transcriptions.
 Schmidt (1952) reconstructed the following for East-central and South-east Tasmanian, as well as parts from Blake; Dixon (1981):

+Consonants

+Plosives were conditionally voiced in the interior of a word.

+There is no evidence of a lamino-dental nasal, but for people who do not have this contrast in their native language, this phoneme is difficult to distinguish from an alveolar nasal.
+However, both Dixon and Crowley (1981) and Schmidt (1952) note a possible [n̪].

-There may have also been a lamino-dental nasal [], as well as a glottal stop.
+There may have been a glottal stop.